polyaxon/polyaxon/site/docs/management/ui/dashboards.md

 ## Create dashboards

-Saved dashboards are created on project level, only users having write access to the project can create a dashboard, and they can be used by any user who has read access to the project.
+Saved dashboards are created on the project level, only users having write access to the project can create a dashboard, and they can be used by any user who has read access to the project.

 ![dashboard-create](../../../../content/images/dashboard/dashboards/create.png)